Azzedine Alaïa: Awards

+Exhibitions

-Alaïa was honored with a solo exhibition at the Groninger Museum in the Netherlands in 1998, which debuted at the Guggenheim Museum in New York in 2000 and curated by Mark Wilson and Jim Cook.
+The first formal exhibition dedicated to Alaïa occurred in early 1985, when the CAPC Musée d'art contemporain de Bordeaux presented a retrospective of his 1980-85 work.
+Alaïa was honored with a solo exhibition at the Groninger Museum in the Netherlands in 1998, which debuted at the Guggenheim Museum in New York in 2000, curated by Mark Wilson and Jim Cook.
+In 2018, a dedicated retrospective exhibition in celebration of Alaïa took place at the Design Museum in London.

+In popular culture

 In the United States, his clothes are available at Barneys New York alongside Lanvin, Balenciaga, and Dolce & Gabbana, and his shoes are sold at Bergdorf Goodman.
 Carine Roitfeld was photographed during February 2007 Fashion Week in one of his coats, with The New York Times declaring that she was the only woman at any of the fall 2007 shows who "looked like the future."
 Victoria Beckham stated that Alaïa is her favourite designer and wore the designer's work, a gift from husband David Beckham, to two Academy Award parties in February 2007.

 Alaïa was referenced in the mid-'90s teen hit Clueless starring Alicia Silverstone.
 Silverstone's character, mugged at gunpoint in the film, protests kneeling in a parking lot in a famously clingy dress by the "totally important designer" by exclaiming, "This is an Alaïa!"

 Marion Cotillard wore an Alaïa gown in a photoshoot for the French issue of Elle magazine in May 2005.
 In June 2009, she wore an Alaïa black dress for a photoshoot for the French magazine Madame Figaro.
 In March 2010, she wore a black Alaïa dress in a photoshoot for Jalouse magazine.
 On 27 November 2012, she wore an Alaïa black and white pleated dress while attending a luncheon for her film Rust and Bone at Brasserie Ruhlmann in New York City.
 Cotillard also attended a screen talk at the BFI Southbank wearing the same dress.

 Michelle Obama is a regular Alaïa client.
 The First Lady wore a formal black knit sleeveless dress with a ruffled skirt designed by Alaïa to the NATO dinner with heads of state in Strasbourg, France, on 3 April 2009.
 Also in 2009, Michelle Obama wore an Alaïa dress to the American Ballet Theatre's opening-night Spring Gala in New York.
 Her choice of fashion by the Tunisian couturier broke with the tradition of American First Ladies who had worn only the clothes of American designers to such events.

 The former First Lady of France, Carla Bruni, also wore an Alaïa jacket during the state visit to Spain in 2009.

 Madonna also honored him in her 1993 "Bad Girl" video.
 She rips the plastic off her dry cleaned suit, the tag of which reads "Alaïa."